ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 tool (from ubuntu-archive-tools). e.g., to remove source and binaries for the libreoffice package currently in xenial-proposed:

--  $ ./remove-package -m “SRU abandoned (verification-failed)” -s noble-proposed libreoffice
+-  $ ./remove-package -m "SRU abandoned (verification-failed)" -s noble-proposed libreoffice

 Override phasing